- Proposals must be submitted according to the assigned SOG and UEEG funding request deadlines.

 - Proposals are reviewed twice a month (except over student breaks - this includes fall, winter, spring, and summer breaks).

 - Notification will be sent through the email listed on the form with the funding decision within a week of the review.

-- For the SOG, registered student organizations with the Campus Center and Student Experiences are eligible for funding.
-Please note that all University Student Organizations (USOs) are ineligible to apply for SOG funding.
+- For the SOG, only Self-Governed Student Organizations (SGSOs) that are registered with the Campus Center and Student Experiences are eligible for SOG funding; all University Student Organizations (USOs) are ineligible to apply for SOG funding.

 - For the UEEG, both registered student organizations and individuals in good standing with IUPUI are eligible for funding.
 The UEEG is only available for undergraduate students.
 Graduate students should apply for the Graduate Professional Education Grant (GPEG) through the Graduate and Professional Student Government at gpsg.iupui.edu.